 Semiotic groups have been applied to other fields, such as social applications, the development of future scenarios and the design of educational processes.

-3) Pilot Testing in Marketing
+3) Pilot Testing in Market Research

 The pilot testing methodology of marketing objects, catalysts and proposals is complementary to any design method a company uses.